-This is why reputation management should be on your healthcare marketing list this year.
+This is why reputation management should be part of your healthcare marketing strategy this year.

 A good example is Mount Sinai Hospital in New York City.
 In 2016, one of their doctors was accused of drugging a patient, and so the hospital decided to immediately suspend him.